How to Solve Hyper-V Cannot Delete Checkpoint | 5 Solutions

 Q: Can Hyper-V checkpoints be used as regular backup means?

 The answer is NO. VM snapshot and backup are different from each other.
-Microsoft's Hyper-V checkpoint is not a replacement of backup.
+Microsoft's Hyper-V checkpoint is not a replacement for backup.

-When you create a backup, you are creating a copy of your virtual machine.
-It stores complete data of VM.
+► When you create a backup, you are creating a copy of your virtual machine.
+It stores the complete data of the VM.
 Backups in Hyper-V can be used to restore a whole VM and do not affect the performance.

-When you create a checkpoint, you are creating a differencing disk based on the original virtual machine hard disk.
+► When you create a checkpoint, you are creating a different disk based on the original virtual machine hard disk.
 If the original disk is damaged, the child disk is easy to be lost or damaged as well.
-All changes made after the checkpoint are re-directed to the child disk and leaves the original virtual machine disk read-only.
+All changes made after the checkpoint are re-directed to the child disk and leave the original virtual machine disk read-only.

-Meanwhile, checkpoints are running out of the memory of disk with a rapid speed, which will gradually to the poor performance of your virtual machines.
+Meanwhile, checkpoints are running out of the memory of the disk at a rapid speed, which will gradually to the poor performance of your virtual machines.

 Hyper-V Restore Checkpoint